Breaking it down: A Q&A on machine learning

-Machine learning takes a bunch of examples, figures out patterns that explain the examples, then uses those patterns to make predictions about new examples.
+Machine learning takes a bunch of examples, works out patterns that explain the examples, then uses those patterns to make predictions about new examples.

 Take movie recommendations, for example.
-Say a billion people each tell us their ten favorite movies.
+Say a billion people each tell us their ten favourite movies.
 That’s a bunch of examples the computer can use to learn what movies that people like have in common.
-Then the computer comes up with patterns to explain those examples like maybe, “People who like horror movies don’t usually like romances, but people do like movies with the same actors in them.”
-Then if you tell the computer you liked The Shining with Jack Nicholson, it can make a good guess about whether you’d like the romantic comedy Something’s Gotta Give with Jack Nicholson, and which other videos to recommend to you on YouTube.
+Then the computer comes up with patterns to explain those examples such as, for example, 'People who like horror movies don’t usually like romances, but people do like movies with the same actors in them.'
+Then if you tell the computer that you liked The Shining with Jack Nicholson, it can make a good guess about whether you’d like the romantic comedy Something’s Gotta Give with Jack Nicholson, and which other videos to recommend to you on YouTube.

 Got it.
 Sort of.
 How does that work in practice, though?

 In practice, the patterns that the machine learns can be very complicated and hard to explain in words.
 Consider Google Photos, which lets you search your photos to find pictures with dogs.
 How does Google do that?
-Well, first we get a bunch of examples of photos labeled “dog” (thanks internet!).
-We also get a bunch of photos labeled “cat,” and photos with about a million other labels, but I won’t list them all here :).
+Well, first we get a bunch of examples of photos labelled 'dog' (thanks Internet!).
+We also get a bunch of photos labelled 'cat', and photos with about a million other labels, but I won’t list them all here :).

-In the end, the patterns form a machine-learned model, such as a deep neural network, that can (mostly) correctly identify dogs and cats and fire fighters and many, many other things.
+In the end, the patterns form a machine-learned model, such as a deep neural network, which can (mostly) correctly identify dogs and cats and fire fighters and many, many other things.

 That sounds pretty futuristic.
 What are some of the other Google products that use machine learning today?

-There’s a whole host of new things Google is doing with machine learning, like Google Translate can take a photo of a street sign or menu in one language, figure out the words and language that are in the photo, and magically translate it real-time into your language.
+There’s a whole host of new things Google is doing with machine learning; for example, Google Translate can take a photo of a street sign or menu in one language, work out the words and language that are in the photo, and magically translate it in real-time into your language.

 You can also say just about anything to Translate and machine-learned speech recognition will kick in.
-Speech recognition is used in a bunch of other products as well, like figuring out your voice queries for the Google app, and making YouTube videos more searchable.
+Speech recognition is used in a bunch of other products as well, such as working out your voice queries for the Google app, and making YouTube videos more searchable.